LionRoar/Head-First-Design-Patterns-PHP/README.md

 * **Strive for guidelines** :

   * No variable should hold reference for a concrete class.

   * No class should derive form concrete class.

-    * No method should override method on base class if so then the base class not relly an abtraction .
+  * No method should override method on base class if so then the base class not really an abstraction .

 * **Abstract Factory Pattern** provide an _interface_ for creating families of related objects.